 bar corresponds to the "unit of pressure bar" defined as one bar equals 105 Pa, where Pa is as defined in DS/ISO 80000-1: "Quantities and units - Part 1: General" (In Danish: "Fysiske størrelser, måleenheder og symboler - Del 1: Generelt") in the latest version at any time published by Danish Standards.
 Unless otherwise stated, bar means bar above atmospheric pressure.

-Biomethane is biogas which has been upgraded with a view to meeting the quality specifications for Natural Gas in the Danish Gas System.
+Biomethane is defined as a renewable gas and is upgraded biogas which meets the quality specifications for Natural Gas in the Danish Gas System.
+The common term, Renewable Energy Source (RES), is used throughout BfG de describe Biomethane and E-methane.

 Biomethane Seller is any natural or legal person who has signed a Biomethane Seller Framework Agreement.